 Take a look at Manchester United’s share price performance over the last three months on the graph below.
 It’s always important to remember that past performance is no indication of future results.

-While the long-term consequences of the Covid crisis on football clubs is still unknown, for investors such as Nick Train, the most important element of investing in the world’s largest sports franchises is trying to shut out the noise.
+For investors such as Nick Train, who adopts a long-term investment approach, the most important element of investing in the world’s largest sports franchises is trying to shut out the noise.

 But Ben Yearsley, an investment consultant at Fairview Investing, says investors must accept they lack any sort of decision-making power.
 “Despite being listed, majority owners have almost total control due to the size of their shareholding,” he added.
 This lack of control was evident during the ESL proposal, which resulted in widespread fan protests.